12 Tips to Improve AngularJs Performance in 2023

 It’s very famous among developers because of its approach to web design and community support.
-AngularJS powers up some of the high traffic websites like Google, Virgin America, Gmail, Netflix, PayPal, and many more.
+AngularJS powers up high-traffic websites like Google, Virgin America, Gmail, Netflix, PayPal, and many more.

-In every programming language, there are some dos and don’ts to follow to get the most out of it.
-Similarly, in AngularJS as well there are some things that one must follow to enhance its performance.
+Every programming language has dos and don’ts to follow to get the most out of it.
+Similarly, there are some things that one must follow to enhance performance in AngularJS as well.

 Whenever we use built-in Angular directives, we create watchers.
 For example, with the help of ng-show, you create a variable named isMine.
 Then there will be a watcher for this particular variable.